Kirpan: Australia

+In August 2023, the state of Queensland repealed a previous ban on bringing knives to schools and other public places after Australian Sikh Kamaljit Kaur Athwal took the Queensland state government to court in 2022.
+The Supreme Court of Queensland found that the ban, which was stated in section 55 of the Weapons Act 1990 (Qld), contravened the Racial Discrimination Act 1975 (Cth).

 Belgium

 On 12 October 2009, the Antwerp court of appeal declared carrying a kirpan a religious symbol, overturning a €550 fine from a lower court for "carrying a freely accessible weapon without demonstrating a legitimate reason".

 Canada

 In most public places in Canada a kirpan is allowed, although there have been some court cases regarding carrying on school premises.
-In the 2006 Supreme Court of Canada decision of Multani v.
-Commission scolaire Marguerite‑Bourgeoys the court held that the banning of the kirpan in a school environment offended Canada's Charter of Rights and Freedoms, and that the restriction could not be upheld under s.
-1 of the Charter, as per R. v.
-Oakes.
+In the 2006 Supreme Court of Canada decision of Multani v Commission scolaire Marguerite‑Bourgeoys the court held that the banning of the kirpan in a school environment offended Canada's Charter of Rights and Freedoms, and that the restriction could not be upheld under s.
+1 of the Charter, as per R v Oakes.
 The issue started when a 12-year-old schoolboy dropped a 20 cm (8-inch) long kirpan in school.
 School staff and parents were very concerned, and the student was required to attend school under police supervision until the court decision was reached.
 A student is allowed to have a kirpan on his person if it is sealed and secured.

 In September 2008, Montreal police announced that a 13-year-old student was to be charged after he allegedly threatened another student with his kirpan.
 The court found the student not guilty of assault with the kirpan, but guilty of threatening his schoolmates, and he was granted an absolute discharge on 15 April 2009.

 On 9 February 2011, the National Assembly of Quebec unanimously voted to ban kirpans from the provincial parliament buildings.
 However, despite opposition from the Bloc Québécois, it was voted that the kirpan be allowed in federal parliamentary buildings.